haefele/CTime2/privacy policy/en-US.md

 You are able to create contacts from the people in the attendance list.

 ### Internet
-To communicate with the c-Time API and HockeyApp.
+To communicate with the c-Time API and Visual Studio App Center.

 ### Location
 In c-Time is a setting, if you check-in or check-out whether you want to transfer the location of the device.